 Pros & Benefits

-- Suitable for many dietary options, including vegan, plant-based, dairy-free, and gluten-free.
+• Suitable for many dietary options, including vegan, plant-based, dairy-free, and gluten-free.

-- Water-soluble, can kick in faster than other edibles, in just 15-20 minutes.
+• Water-soluble, can kick in faster than other edibles in just 15-20 minutes.

-- Great for microdosing.
+• Great for microdosing.

 Cons & Drawbacks

-- High glycemic index and may spike blood sugars when used in large amounts.
+• High glycemic index and may spike blood sugars when used in large amounts.

-- NOT suitable for those with diabetes, on Keto or low-carb diets.
+• Not suitable for those with diabetes, on Keto or low-carb diets.

-How to Make Edibles With This Powder
+Make Edibles with This Powder

 You can add this powder to virtually any dish you please without affecting its smell or flavor.